 The complex of My Son holy land boasts over 70 temples and towers, each with unique architecture that symbolises a different historical period of the Champa kingdom.
 The complex was built for the purpose of worshipping the god Shiva.

-Sadly, the area was deserted due to the Ancient Kingdom – Dai Viet invasion.
+Sadly, the area was deserted due to the invasion of the Ancient Kingdom – Dai Viet.
 It wasn't until 1898 that a group of French explorers visited Vietnam and conducted archaeological excavations in this place.
 Today, only 32 towers remain, with 20 of them still intact as the original.

 The My Son Sanctuary's architecture is heavily influenced by Hinduism.
 It is carefully calculated and imbued with the culture of the inhabitants who once lived there.